sfuhrm/chromecast-java-api-v2/README.md

 * Github actions-based CI instead of the old TravisCI approach,
 * Shields.io badges,
 * change of the POM's coordinates to the `de.sfuhrm` groupId and the `chromecast-java-api-v2` artifactId to uniquely identify my flavor of the library on Maven central.
+* migrated unit tests from junit4 to junit5

 Install
 -------